KurtWink/Simba_Basic/README.md

  1. Rename Sample Class names
  2. Fill out sample method Name/Attribute
  3. For any possible variables needed, create a variable object(corresponding label, default value)
- 4. In the Do method, create the operation that will be performed on the jQuery Data
+ 4. In the Do method, create the operation that will be performed on the JSON Data
  5. Finally add the method object to the collectionContainer

  Here is an extended example